playcanvas/developer.playcanvas.com/content/en/shader-editor/overview/graphs/index.md

 Material Graphs define the look of a material and must contain a Material Node.

-For example, this is the simplest possible Material graph along with its preview.
+For example, this is a simple Material Graph.
 The graph feeds a constant color into the Material Node's emissive field:

 ![Material Graph Example][2]

-The Material Node has a number of input ports.
+As can be seen above, the Material Node has a number of input ports.
 Each port controls an aspect of the runtime lighting environment.
 The port details are as follows:

 | Port | Type | Default | Usage |
 |---|---|---|---|